wvibe/vibe_coding/docs/utils/converter_voc2yolo.md

 ### Handling Disconnected Instance Parts

-When the `--connect-parts` option is enabled, the script connects disconnected parts of the same instance into a single complex polygon using the following approach:
+By default, the script connects disconnected parts of the same instance into a single complex polygon using the following approach:

 1. **Contour Ordering**: Contours are ordered using a greedy nearest-neighbor algorithm that minimizes the total connection distance.
 2. **Point-to-Point Matching**: For each pair of adjacent contours, the algorithm finds the closest points between them to create the connection.
 3. **Single Complex Polygon**: The result is a single polygon that preserves the detailed outline of each part while creating a continuous boundary around all visible parts of the instance.

 This approach is particularly useful for handling instances that appear as multiple disconnected regions in the image (e.g., an object partially occluded or split by another object).

+If you prefer to have each part as a separate polygon, you can use the `--no-connect-parts` flag.

 ### Logging Behavior